Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Nonlocal NJL model for CFLL quark matter

 These scalar current densities are defined through the three-flavor quark field $q=(u,d,s)^{T}$.
 The integration here is performed over the four-dimensional space-time of the four-volume $\int dz=\beta V$ given in terms of the spacial one $V$ and inverse temperature $\beta=1/T$.
 The Gell-Mann matrices $\tau_{a\ge1}$ in the previous equation are related to the generators of the corresponding SU(3) flavor group, while $\tau_0=\sqrt{2/3}$ is introduced for the sake of unifying the notations.
 It is worth mentioning, that chirally symmetric formulation of the interaction responsible for the dynamical restoration or breaking of chiral symmetry requires also the pseudoscalar current densities, which can be obtained by replacing $\tau_a$ in Eq. (\ref{I}) by $i\gamma_5\tau_a$.
 However, within the mean-field approximation (MFA) considered below introduction of these pseudoscalar current densities does not lead to any observable effects since the corresponding expectation values vanish.
 Thus, they are omitted for the sake of simplicity of the consideration.

 The repulsive interaction in dense quark matter motivated by the non-perturbative gluon exchange \cite{Song:2019qoh} is needed for stiffness of quark equation of state (EoS).
-This stiffness provides a positive feedback to the two solar mass limit problem for NSs \cite{Antoniadis:2013pzd,NANOGrav:2019jur,Miller:2021qha,Riley:2021pdl}.
+This enables NSs with quark cores to reach two solar masses \cite{Antoniadis:2013pzd,NANOGrav:2019jur,Miller:2021qha,Riley:2021pdl}.
 Within the nonlocal NJL model such a repulsion is generated by the vector interaction channel given in terms of the vector current density

 Any Fermi system with an arbitrary weak attractive interaction at sufficiently high densities is a subject to a Cooper instability \cite{Cooper:1956zz}.
 In dense quark matter this leads to formation of a color-superconducting state consituted by the BEC of diquarks \cite{Alford:1997zt,Alford:1998mk,Schafer:1999jg,Alford:2007xm}.
 In order to account for this we introduce to the consideration the diquark current density